 8.)
 Hands-on, hands-on, hands-on.
 Students learn best when they can manipulate materials and when they can physically see it, and it’s just more engaging.
 Plus, it will totally save you time on grading.
 Who wants to do a boring worksheet?
 If you need ideas for hands-on activities, just take a scroll around my site here.

 9.)
 Take time for yourself.
 Hey, stop laughing.
 I’m serious.
 I know that it’s tough to not take work home or to barely have time for your family, let alone you — BUT YOU MUST!
 You have to.
 Here is the thing.
 If you have a cup of sugar, you and each person in your daily life take a granule of sugar out of it each time.
 Eventually, that cup is getting empty, unless you put more in.
 How are you putting more sugar, or Dr. Pepper, or whatever it is, back into your cup?
 Don’t let people remove from your cup without you taking the time to put back into it.
 Because eventually, you just end up an empty, broken cup.

 10.)
 Sign up for my VIP email list.
 By signing up for my exclusive VIP email list, you will have access to freebies found nowhere else, encouragement, tips, and so much more!
 I will continue to help you on this journey to be the best teacher ever!
-Sign up by clicking here.
-Let’s do this!
+Sign up below!